MathisWellmann/lfest-rs/README.md

 executions when appropriate.
 The exchange can be configured using `Config` and `ContractSpecification`.

-:radioactive: This is a personal project, use a your own risk. :bangbang:
+This is a personal project, use a your own risk.

 ### Features: